Computing Hessians

 :ExprGraph

-Consult the MOI documentation for specifics.
-But to obtain the Hessian matrix, we need to initialize :Hess:
+Consult the MOI documentation for specifics, but to obtain the Hessian matrix, we need to initialize :Hess:

-MOI.initialize(d, [:Hess])
+MOI.initialize(evaluator, [:Hess])

 MOI represents the Hessian as a sparse matrix.
 Get the sparsity pattern as follows:

-hessian_sparsity = MOI.hessian_lagrangian_structure(d)
+hessian_sparsity = MOI.hessian_lagrangian_structure(evaluator)

-6-element Vector{Tuple{Int64, Int64}}:
+7-element Vector{Tuple{Int64, Int64}}:

 (1, 1)